When you become an umbrella company employee, you should receive a payslip every time your pay is processed.

 Personal information

-Your payslip includes your personal information, including your name, address and National Insurance number.
+Your payslip includes your personal information, such as your name, address, and National Insurance number.

-If this information is incorrect, or if you recently changed your address, please let your umbrella company know immediately.
+If this information is incorrect or you have recently changed your address, please let your umbrella company know immediately.

 Tax code